Fermanagh and South Tyrone (UK Parliament constituency): Elections

+Elections in the 2020s

 Elections in the 2010s

 Caroline Wheeler is a member of the United Kingdom Labour Party who ran as an independent in the seat as the Labour Party do not run in Northern Ireland.

 This was the smallest majority at the 2019 general election.

-Rodney Connor had the support of the Democratic Unionist Party and Ulster Conservatives and Unionists - New Force Following the close result Connor lodged a petition against Gildernew alleging irregularities in the counting of the votes had affected the result.
-However the Court found that there were only three ballot papers which could not be accounted for, and even if they were all votes for Connor, Gildernew would have had a plurality of one.
+Rodney Connor had the support of the Democratic Unionist Party and the Ulster Conservatives and Unionists.
+Following the close result, Connor lodged an election petition against Gildernew alleging irregularities in the counting of the votes had affected the result.
+However the High Court found that there were only three ballot papers which could not be accounted for, and even if they were all votes for Connor, Gildernew would have had a plurality of one.
 The election was therefore upheld.